Computer Resources

 Accounts for our Windows labs are created only for specific courses, e.g. EEC7, EEC18, EEC180 accounts are created for 2110 Kemper.

-If you are enrolled in an ECE, then an ECE computing account was created for you prior to the start of the academic quarter.
-Please use your UCD kerberos login credentials.
-If you are still unable to login, and you believe that your account is active, please visit the ECE computer support office, 2156 Kemper Hall, with your photo ID.
+If you are enrolled in an ECE course, then your campus account was enabled prior to the start of the academic quarter.
+Please use your campus account credentials.
+If you are still unable to login, and you believe that your account is active, please visit COE IT support (Academic Surge Building 2028 Monday – Friday from 9:00am to 4:30pm), with your photo ID.

 • Miscellaneous